Flying Across the Country in a Small Plane in VR.

 As you pass the extended runway area reduce power to idle, hold your aircraft just off the ground till it cannot fly any more holding the nose up a little as you slow.
 When you transition from the descent to holding the aircraft off move your focus from the touchdown point to the far end of the runway.
 If you concentrate on the touchdown point you will fly into it hard and bounce.

 Looking down the runway will allow you to reference the aircraft nose attitude vs the runway.
 You should hold off the aircraft till the stall warning is blaring in your ears and the wings finally given up all their lift.
 Congratulations you have flown cross country in a small plane in VR and landed safely.
-It was quite an achievement and as always a lot of fun.
+It was quite an achievement and as always, a lot of fun.
 Congratulations.

 Additional PC /Gear Options

 The big consideration in my book is VR or monitor flying.
 Having waited 30 years for VR to become a reality I will not fly any other way!
 The depth perception and immersion both make the experience pretty incredible!
-If your not happy in VR then a face tracking app like facetracknoir for a few dollars or TrackIR which is excellent but more expensive should be your answer!
+If you’re not happy in VR then a face tracking app like facetracknoir for a few dollars or TrackIR which is excellent but more expensive should be your answer!
 Everyone’s desires are different for sure.
 For me wearing a pilot suite and helmet looks ridicules and building a full cockpit is time consuming and again in VR currently a waste of time in my opinion.
 Having said that I know people that feel wearing the gear and or being in a cockpit make the experience so much more enjoyable.
 You must take your own path and disregard people who mock you!
 You do what you want!
 Enjoy this incredible pastime we share!

 Flight Simulator Choices